Edward-Sun/TSM-PDE/README.md

 ## Data

-Both the training and evluation data can be deterministically generated.
+Both the training and evaluation data can be deterministically generated.
 Please see the [data_generation](data_generation.md) for more details.

 ## Reproduction